$q$-Painlev\'e equations on cluster Poisson varieties via toric geometry: Introduction

 This paper is organized as follows.
 In Section \ref{section:preliminaries}, we review basis definitions in the cluster theory.
-We define cluster $\mathcal{X}$-varieties and the action of cluster modular groups on these varieties.
-Note that there are two types of cluster varieties in \cite{FG}, $\mathcal{X}$-varieties and $\mathcal{A}$-varieties, but we only use $\mathcal{X}$-varieties.
-In Section \ref{section:q-P type}, we introduce seeds of $q$-Painlev\'{e} type, and associate them with affine root systems.
+We define cluster Poisson varieties and the action of cluster modular groups on these varieties.
+In Section \ref{section:seeds in rank 2}, we study seeds in lattices of rank $2$.
+We define a symmetric bilinear form associated with a free cover of a full dimensional primitive seed in lattices of rank $2$.
+We show that this symmetric bilinear form is invariant under seed cluster transformations.
+In Section \ref{section:q-P type}, we introduce seeds of $q$-Painlev\'{e} type.
+We say that a seed is of $q$-Painlev\'{e} type if the symmetric bilinear form defined in Section \ref{section:seeds in rank 2} is negative semi-definite but not negative definite.
+By the results in Section \ref{section:seeds in rank 2}, we see that this notion is invariant under cluster transformations.
+For a seed of $q$-Painlev\'{e} type, we define its symmetry type $R^{\perp}$.
 In Section \ref{section:fano}, we classify the mutation equivalence classes of seeds of $q$-Painlev\'{e} type.
 This classification is based on a classification for Fano polygons given by Kasprzyk, Nill, and Prince \cite{KNP2017}.
 In fact, we associate Fano polygons with seeds of $q$-Painlev\'{e} type by using null root for these seeds.
-It turns out that there are exactly ten mutation equivalence classes and this classification agree with the classification of the $q$-Painlev\'{e} equations given by Sakai \cite{Sakai}.
+It turns out that there are exactly ten mutation equivalence classes, and this classification agree with the classification of the $q$-Painlev\'{e} equations given by Sakai \cite{Sakai}.
 In Section \ref{section:qP on cluster}, we show that (the opposite of) the groups of Cremona isometries are embedded in cluster modular groups.
-This induces the (right) action of the groups of Cremona isometries on $\mathcal{X}$-varieties, and we get $q$-Painlev\'{e} systems on $\mathcal{X}$-varieties.
-As an example, we realize the sixth $q$-Painlev\'{e} system as an alternating actions of two involutive cluster transformations on a $\mathcal{X}$-variety.
+This induces the (right) action of the groups of Cremona isometries on cluster Poisson varieties, and we get $q$-Painlev\'{e} systems on cluster Poisson varieties.
+As an example, we realize the sixth $q$-Painlev\'{e} system as an alternating actions of two involutive cluster transformations on a cluster Poisson variety.
 In Appendix \ref{section:cluster data}, we provide basic data for seeds associated with $q$-Painlev\'{e} equations.
 Some proofs in the body of this paper depend on the computations in this appendix.

 \begin{acknowledgment} I would like to thank Yuji Terashima, Teruhisa Tsuda, Tsukasa Ishibashi, and Shunsuke Kano for valuable discussions.
-This work is supported by JSPS KAKENHI Grant Number JP18J22576. \end{acknowledgment}
+This work is supported by JSPS KAKENHI Grant Number JP18J22576 and JP21J00050. \end{acknowledgment}